This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - How to Infuse Honey with Herbs & Spices

 Water Bath Canning

 Water bath canning is a faster, lower temperature preserving process that is for high-acid foods.
 The acidity of the food is VERY important for water bath canning.
-The acidity kills the bacteria that will lead to spoilage and botulism, a rare, but fatal disease spread by a bacteria.
+The acidity kills the bacteria that will lead to spoilage and botulism, a rare, but fatal disease spread by bacteria.
+Water bath canning is really easy though and a perfect way to get into canning for beginners.
 Fruits and vegetables perfect for water bath preserving, include:

 - Fruit juices